 In the event of a tie for first place, there shall be a speed

-play-off.
-If there are four or fewer players tied for first
+If there are two or four players tied for first

 place, there will be a speed knock-out play-off for the first

 prize of £23,000.
 If three players tie for first place, the

 player with the highest performance rating will be seeded

 directly into the Final of the Play-Off; the other two players